afalenski/frl-wordpress/_pages/fsklab.md

 <h3>Installing R on MacOS</h3>

-FSK-Lab requires the R packages: Rserve, miniCRAN and Cairo, which may be install with the install.packages() command.
+FSK-Lab requires the R packages: 'Rserve', 'miniCRAN' and 'Cairo', which may be install with the install.packages() command whithin the R-console:

 install.packages('Rserve')
 install.packages('miniCRAN')